basarzaim/DSA210/README.md

 # DSA210: Spotify and Health Data Analysis

 This repository contains a data science project analyzing the correlation between music listening habits and health metrics.
-It uses personal data from Spotify and wearable devices to explore how music genres, listening durations, and patterns relate to physical activity and overall health.
+It uses personal data from Spotify and health metrics from a wearable device and mobile phone to explore how music genres, listening durations, and patterns relate to physical activity and overall health.

 ## **Motivation**